 Early Stage

-The early stage of the disease is characterized by energy loss, frustration, mood swings, and confusion.
-Seniors may get lost more easily, have difficulty remembering daily tasks, lose items like their glasses or wallet.
-Some seniors may also develop changes in personality.
-This stage typically lasts for 2 to 4 years.
+The early stage of dementia is often marked by noticeable changes such as fatigue, mood swings, frustration, and confusion.
+Seniors may get lost more frequently, struggle to recall daily tasks, or misplace personal items like their glasses or wallets.
+Personality changes can also emerge during this phase.
+Typically, this first stage of dementia lasts 3 to 4 years.

-To help visualize what early stages could look like in different forms of dementia, let’s follow the stories of Gina, Nate, Lucy, and Bob, who each have a different type of dementia.
+To better understand how the early stage manifests in different forms of dementia, let’s explore the stories of Gina, Nate, Lucy, and Bob.

 Gina – Alzheimer’s Disease